 Your customers need to be able to find what they’re looking for when they visit your site and they need to be able to find it quickly.
 This is why you need to create a category structure and make your website easy to navigate.

 You should create a simple site navigation while keeping your end-user in mind.
-Not only does this make sales easier, it also helps your rank on search engines.
-To optimise your category structure you should:
+Not only does this make sales easier, but it also helps your rank on search engines.
+To optimize your category structure you should:

 4)Manage Your Customer Reviews